-Accounts Payable/Travel direct deposit reimbursement files are submitted through a secure process to the University of Arizona financial institution daily and generally require two days to appear in the employee's bank account.
+Accounts Payable/Travel direct deposit reimbursement files are submitted through a secure process to the University of Arizona financial institution on Tuesday's and Thursday's and generally require two days to appear in the employee's bank account.
 Courtesy email notifications for the pending deposit are sent to the employee email address indicated in UAccess Employee.
-Employee reimbursements paid by check processing are mail to the employee's home address indicated in UAccess Employee.
+Employee reimbursements paid by check processing are mailed to the employee's home address indicated in UAccess Employee.

-Time Limitation: Expense reimbursements should be submitted to FSO Operations as soon as possible after the initial expense or completion of travel, and within a reasonable period of time.
+Accountable Plan Time Limitation: Expense reimbursements should be submitted to Accounts Payable as soon as possible after the initial expense or completion of travel, and within a reasonable period of time.
 IRS guidance states that reimbursements submitted within 60 days will be treated as having been accounted for within a reasonable period of time.
 However, the university is a complex organization with diverse operations and unique circumstances in all its disciplines.
 As such, there is sufficient justification to have an additional 30 days added to the reasonable period in the University’s Accountable Plan Policy.
 The following is additional guidance for employees:

 - Reimbursement requests submitted within 90 days will be considered qualified and nontaxable under the accountable plan.
 Reimbursement requests submitted after the 90th day will generally be nonqualified, and taxable to the payee.
-Nonqualified reimbursements are processed through payroll to collect the appropriate taxes and remitted to the IRS.
+Nonqualified reimbursements are processed by Accounts Payable utilizing the UAccess Employee process through payroll to record the appropriate taxes and remitted to the IRS.

-- An exception may be requested by preparing and submitting a written justification and corrective action plan, approved by the department head and college dean / unit vice president (or designee), along with the expense reimbursement to FSO Operations.
+- An exception may be requested by preparing and submitting a written justification and corrective action plan, approved by the department head or college dean / unit vice president (or designee), along with the expense reimbursement to Financial Services Operations.
 Approved exceptions will be treated as qualified and non-taxable; otherwise, the payment will be treated as nonqualified.
 Multiple exception requests from an individual or unit will be subject to additional reviews and approvals.

 Travel Expense Reimbursements

-To reduce the need for obtaining reimbursements, consider using these methods for expenditures:
+To reduce out of pocket expenses, please consider using these methods for expenditures: